-Ingredients For Phyllo Dough Recipe
+Phyllo Dough Recipe Ingredients

-Salt: Enhances the flavor of the dough.
+Salt: Adds flavor and balances the dough.

 Technique Tip